EXTENDED STAY : APPALACHIA

 KAREN LIPPOWITHS

-Specifically, Lippowiths is interested in social issue stories centered around housing insecurity and work.
+Specifically, she is interested in social issue stories centered around housing insecurity and work.
 She explores structural and intimate choices people make resulting from long-standing barriers of race, class, gender, and the forces of societal and political change.

 She conceived of the Extended Stay project in July 2025 while working in Santa Fe, NM and has visited and documented several cities and residences to-date.

-Karen has lived and traveled throughout the world, including Paris, New York, and Chicago.
+Lippowiths has lived and traveled throughout the world, including Paris, New York, and Chicago.
 She currently resides just outside of Ann Arbor with her husband and son.

 248 320 1943 (EST)